DjangoBD/Angular-DRF-Auth/README.md

 * simple front-end template with a log-in form
 * redirection to the log-in form if unlogged user tries to enter an application
 * authorisation rights based on assigned roles
-* defining if particular webpage should require authorisation
+* defining if particular webpage should require authentication (or authorization)
 * Angular UI-Router support
 * hide/display selected elements using ```hasPermission``` and ```hasPermissionToObject``` directives depending on granted permissions